Active Alert: Severe Weather: Monday Classes

 Background

-Mary Grace Albanese’s research focuses on transnational literary histories, comparative feminisms and the energy humanities with a particular focus on the Haitian Revolutionary period and its wider reverberations throughout the Americas.
-She regularly teaches American literature, Caribbean literature and special topics courses ranging from the Gothic to Herman Melville to zombies.
+Mary Grace Albanese’s research centers on literatures of the Americas, comparative feminisms and the environmental humanities with a particular focus on the Haitian Revolution.
+She regularly teaches American literature from a hemispheric perspective, Caribbean literature, and special topics courses ranging from speculative climate fiction to archive theory to zombies.

 Albanese’s scholarship is deeply informed by community engagement and feminist coalition building.
-She is a certified New York state rape crisis counselor and is currently collaborating with the Ithaca Doula Access Initiative to sponsor training for BIPOC and Spanish-speaking doulas and expand access to reproductive care in upstate New York.
-She is also undergoing certification to become a full-spectrum doula.
+She is a certified New York state rape crisis counselor and is currently collaborating with the Ithaca Doula Access Initiative to expand access to reproductive care in upstate New York.

 Education